Ranxan/NetworkService/README.md

 * Network Caller Service

-Basic network calls for GET, POST and Upload requests are initiated by **NetworkService** class.
+Basic network calls for GET, POST and Upload requests are initiated by **NetworkService** object.
 It takes type parameter of type NetworkServiceDelegate.
 Client uses an instance of NetworkService to make HTTP requests.

-NetworkService handles following functionality:
+Actions handled by an instance of NetworkService:

 1. Initialization of data requests and upload requests.
 2. Verifying request path and credentials.